jwyk/tp/docs/UserGuide.md

 ## Quick Start
-1. Ensure you have Java 17 or above installed on your system.
+- Ensure you have Java 17 installed.
-2. Clone the repository from your desired source.
-3. Navigate to the project root directory.
-4. Run the jar using:
+- Run the game using:
 ```
-java -jar Javatro.jar
+java "-Dfile.encoding=UTF-8" -jar javatro.jar.
 ```
+- If you run into problems running this command, run ```chcp 65001``` followed by ```java -jar javatro.jar.```
+- Use on-screen menu options to navigate through the game.
 ---

 ## Features